tofraley/tree-walk-interpreter/README.md

 This is an attempt to follow along with Part II of Bob Nystrom's book Crafting Interpreters using Rust.
-The goal is to build a tree-walk interpreter for a simple programming langauge named `jlox`.
+The goal is to build a tree-walk interpreter for a simple programming langauge named `lox`.